 Learning how to swim can be both life-saving and life-changing.
 By expanding access to formal swim lessons in the City of Buffalo, our program addresses multiple major needs.

-Buffalo City Swim Racers, Inc. is a tax-exempt organization under Section 501(c)(3); as such, donations made to the organization are tax-deductible.
+City Swim Project, Inc. is a tax-exempt organization under Section 501(c)(3); as such, donations made to the organization are tax-deductible.

 Our EIN is 46-0526467.